Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: The eval-readback evaluator style

 \section{The eval-readback evaluator style}

 An evaluator in eval-readback style is defined as the composition of two functions: a less-reducing `eval' function that contracts redexes to an intermediate result with no redex in outermost position, and a further-reducing `readback' function that `reads back' the intermediate result to distribute `eval' down the appropriate unevaluated subterms of the intermediate result to reach further redexes.
+Readback is a sort of `selective-iteration-of-eval' function that calls eval directly or in an eval-readback composition on specific unevaluated subterms.

 The style is related to the staged evaluation of normalisation-by-evaluation \cite{BS91} but without recourse to an external domain.
 The separation of evaluation in eval and readback stages can be of help in writing evaluators.
 For example, the eval stage can be simply weak or non-head and written in uniform eval-apply style.
 The readback stage can then distribute eval under lambda, or within neutral operands, or both.
 The separation also enables independent optimisations, as mentioned in the introduction.

 We illustrate the style using first the two classic eval-readback evaluators \texttt{byValue} and \texttt{byName} in \cite[p.\,390]{Pau96}.
-We discuss other eval-readback evaluators later in the section.
+We discuss more eval-readback evaluators later in the section.
 The \texttt{byValue} and \texttt{byName} evaluators are both full-reducing and deliver normal forms.
 The first is strict and incomplete.
 The second is non-strict and complete for $\NF$.
-We first show and discuss them in their original (non-monadic) definitions in the strict Standard ML programming language but adapted to our data-type \texttt{Term} and \texttt{subst} function (in the original, terms have strings only for free variables and de~Bruijn indices for bound variables).
-We want readers to recognise the original definitions and to compare them to the monadic Haskell versions in Section~\ref{sec:monadic-eval-readback}.
-Also, the original non-monadic definitions are trivial to compare with the also non-monadic definition of the `strong reduction' evaluator \cite[p.\,237]{GL02} which we have claimed (Section~\ref{sec:strict-normalisation}) in to be identical to \texttt{byValue} modulo commuting redexes.
+We first show and discuss them in their original non-monadic definitions in the strict Standard ML programming language, but adapted to our data-type \texttt{Term} and \texttt{subst} function (in the originals, terms have strings only for free variables and de~Bruijn indices for bound variables).
+We want readers to recognise the originals rather than show only the monadic Haskell versions (shown in Section~\ref{sec:monadic-eval-readback}).
+Furthermore, the original non-monadic definition of \texttt{byValue} can be compared directly with the also non-monadic definition of the `strong reduction' evaluator \cite[p.\,237]{GL02} which we have claimed in Section~\ref{sec:strict-normalisation} to be identical to \texttt{byValue} modulo commuting redexes.